Marketing-Suite/ios-sdk/ReadMe.md

 ## Using Deep Link

-The SDK offers a method to handle deep links from CCMP, the call to EMSMobileSDK.default.HandleDeepLink will parse the incoming deep link URL and returns the original URL along with the Deep Link Parameter entered on CCMP (if any)
+The SDK offers a method to handle deep links from CCMP, the call to EMSMobileSDK.default.handleDeepLink will parse the incoming deep link URL and returns the original URL along with the Deep Link Parameter entered on CCMP (if any)

 > Note:  You first need to configure the app to handle universal links(Select the project -> Capabilities tab -> Turn on Associated Domains -> Add the domain using "applinks" prefix).